 Finishing off the Instant Pot Risotto With Bacon

 See, I told you this recipe was so simple!!
-Here is how I finished it off- that crispy bacon, of course, pepitas, more parmesan, and a little more freshly ground black pepper.
+Here is how I finished it off- that crispy bacon, more parmesan, fresh sage, and a little more freshly ground black pepper.

 Other Instant Pot Recipes